gaboesquivel/gaboesquivel/content/projects/living-with-dryness.md

 # Living with Dryness

-A responsive medical information page designed to make dryness-related resources easy to read and find.
+A responsive medical information page for dryness-related resources, laid out to be readable on a phone.